Thank you for your interest in working or interning at NCTE.

 NCTE has always striven to set salaries and wages to ensure that all permanent and temporary staff receive a living wage, regardless of the position.
 For several years, the starting salary for all full-time positions has been a minimum of $50,000.
 Positions are paid competitively with DC-area social justice non-profit salaries.
 We have chosen to set salaries/salary ranges based on these factors: competitive/market rates for the position, the years of relevant experience a person has, and an analysis of salaries conducted by outside experts.
 All staff receive a COLA (cost of living adjustment) raise annually, absent unusual circumstances, with the potential for merit-based raises for exceptional performance.
 The organization reviews salaries annually.
 We therefore limit individual salary and raise negotiations because social scientists have shown that these are not equitable processes, with those with more privilege being generally more assertive about asking for higher salaries and for raises.

-- Jubilación: NCTE currently contributes 1% of each employee’s salary to a 403(b) retirement account regardless of whether the employee contributes, and also offers a match for up to an additional 2%.
+- Jubilación: NCTE currently contributes 1% of each employee’s salary to a 403(b) retirement account regardless of whether the employee contributes.
+NCTE also offers a match for up to an additional 2%.

 - Pre-tax Metro benefits: Employees can deduct the cost of the Metro from their paychecks before taxes are deducted, which creates some savings on commuting expenses.

-- Paid time off: Employees are provided 10 days of sick time, 9 paid holidays, 2 floating holidays, 3 days of personal leave, bereavement leave, volunteer leave, and annual vacation, which is initially 2 weeks and increases over time, or can start at a higher amount based on years of experience.
+- Tiempo libre pagado: Employees are provided 10 days of sick time, all federal holidays, 3 days of personal leave, bereavement leave, volunteer leave, 2 weeks of office closure, and annual vacation, which is initially3 weeks and increases over time.

 - Some positions are eligible for comp time related to weekend travel, speaking engagements, or certain projects.
 However, we strive to ensure that staff are regularly only working 40 hours per week, as we want all staff to enjoy their life outside of work too.